outbreak-info/R-outbreak-info/README.md

 ## Getting Started

-If you’re getting started using **outbreakinfo**, we recommend starting with the tutorial [vignettes](https://outbreak-info.github.io/R-outbreak-info/docs/articles/index.html).
+If you’re getting started using **outbreakinfo**, we recommend starting with our tutorial [vignettes](https://outbreak-info.github.io/R-outbreak-info/docs/articles/index.html).

-Note that to access the genomics data (SARS-CoV-2 variant prevalences), you will need to **create an account on [GISAID](https://www.gisaid.org/registration/register/)** before being able to access the data.
-It may take a few days for the registration to become active.
+To access the genomics data (SARS-CoV-2 variant prevalences), you will need to **create an account on [GISAID](https://www.gisaid.org/registration/register/)** before being able to access the data. *It may take a few days for the registration to become active*.
 Before calling the genomics functions, you’ll need to register your GISAID credentials:

 ``` r